-These Sub-Funds may be divided into one or several main groups.
-For the time being only Multi-Asset Sub-Funds are available.
+These Sub-Funds are divided into two main groups; Bond Sub-Funds and Multi-Asset Sub-Funds.

 Investors have the opportunity to invest in one or more Sub-Funds and thus determine their own preferred exposure on a region by region and/or asset class by asset class basis.